robertveraldi/capstone/README.md

 npm install
 ```

-This command will download and install a package and it's dependencies from the `package.json` file.
+This command will download and install all dependencies from the `package.json` file.
 It generates a `node_modules` folder with the installed modules.

 ### Usage